coreexponentdev/full-stack-engineer-intern-assessment/README.md

 ## Bonus
 Choose one of the following:
-* Finish the BackEnd (REST API), FrontEnd application and connect them together.
+* Finish both, the BackEnd (REST API) and FrontEnd application and then connect them together.
 * Deploy any of the REST API / Application to a Cloud platform (ex.
 AWS or Azure).